Scalpel in hand, Chinese Premier Li stirs reform hopes

 “Clearly we are now in a different ball game,” said Louis Kuijs, an economist with RBS in Hong Kong.

-“Even though people are reducing their (economic) forecasts, the government is comfortable with a policy stance that emphasizes reform.”
+“Even though people are reducing their (economic) forecasts, the government is comfortable with a policy stance that emphasises reform.”

 Accustomed to China’s previous government where leaders bent over backwards to produce stellar rates of growth, Beijing’s new stance has shocked investors.